School and Community

 There is a selection of 24 AP courses available to students in 9th – 12th grades.
 Students are limited to two AP courses annually unless otherwise approved by their counselor.

-Some AP courses include: Calculus (AB, BC), Statistics, Biology, Chemistry, Physics, Environmental Science, Computer Science, Human Geography, English, World History, U.S. Government, U.S. History, Economics, Psychology, Spanish and French.
+Some AP courses include: AP Seminar, AP Research, Calculus (AB, BC), Statistics, Biology, Chemistry, Physics, Environmental Science, Computer Science, Human Geography, English, World History, U.S. Government, U.S. History, Economics, Psychology, Spanish and French.

 Salesianum School divides its students into eight houses.
 The school counselors and college counselors work concurrently to provide holistic guidance to our students as they transform into gentlemen.